Ijtihad: Ranking of Mujtahids

 The 18th-century Islamic reformer and top-most Qadi of Yemen, Al-Shawkani (1759-1839) totally rejected the theory of classification of Mujtahids.
-According to him, there is only one form of Ijtihad which can be practised by anybody possessing sufficient knowledge.
+According to him, there is only one form of Ijtihad which can be practiced by anybody possessing sufficient knowledge.
 Shawkani maintains that it is sufficient for a scholar to study one compendium in each of the five disciplines to practice Ijtihad.
 According to Shawkani, the Muqallids who propagate the closure of Ijtihad and argue that only the four Imams can understand Qur'an and Sunnah are guilty of:

 This view would influence many 19th and 20th century Salafi reform movements.

 Modern era

 During the turn of the 16th to 17th century, Sunni Muslim reformers began to criticize taqlid, and promoted greater use of ijtihad in legal matters.
 They claimed that instead of looking solely to previous generations for practices developed by religious scholars, there should be an established doctrine and rule of behavior through the interpretation of original foundational texts of Islam—the Qur'an and Sunna.

 During the 18th century, Islamic revivalists increasingly condemned the Muqallid camp through a mass of writings explaining the evils of Taqlid and advocating Ijtihad as well as defending its status as a Divinely established principle in sharia.
 This would often result in violence between their followers.
 Most prominent amongst them were Shah Waliullah Dehlawi, Muhammad ibn Abd al-Wahhab, Shawkani, Muhammad ibn Isma'il Al-San'aani, Ibn Mu'ammar, Ahmad ibn Idris al-Fasi, Uthman Ibn Fudio, Muhammad ibn Ali al-Sanusi, etc.

 Shah Waliullah Dehlawi was an ardent advocate of Ijtihad and considered it essential for the vigour of society.
-Re-inforcing the classical theory, he considered Ijtihad to be fard kifaya(communal obligation).
+Re-inforcing the classical theory, he considered Ijtihad to be fard kifaya (communal obligation).
 Condemning the prevalent partisanship over Taqleed he denounced the Muqallid camp as the misguided "simpletons of our time".
 He considered himself as a Mujtahid of the highest rank affiliated to Hanafi school.

-In his treatise Usul al-Sittah(Six Foundations), Ibn 'Abd al-Wahhab harshly rebuked the Muqallids for raising the description of Mujtahids to humanely unattainable levels.
+In his treatise Usul al-Sittah (Six Foundations), Ibn 'Abd al-Wahhab harshly rebuked the Muqallids for raising the description of Mujtahids to humanely unattainable levels.
 He also condemned the practice of obligating Taqleed which deviated people away from Qur'an and Sunnah.
 In similar terms, Yemeni scholar Shawkani too condemned the practice of rigid Taqleed.
 Demonstrating the perpetual existence of Mujtahids in his works, Shawkani also argued that Ijtihad at later times was far easier due to detailed manuals unavailable for jurists of the past era.